ReihanehIranManesh/SURF2022/generalTagging/README.md

 *allgoogletags.py*

 A script that can find the distribution of all Vision-generated tags for any CSV source file of the database.
 Tags will be stored as keys in a Python dictionary, along with their frequencies as their values.
 This dictionary is then sorted ascendingly according to the frequencies of tags.

+*mergegoogleandmeadtags.py*

+Source code for combining Mead’s already tagged objects with “ACURLS-all-google-mead-tags.csv", the output CSV file for the automatically tagged database by Google Vision.
+In the Mead database, 29% of 21,996 total images are already tagged, an initiative of the museum over the last three years largely engaging student interns.
+So, we wanted to have a file where we can combine both human-generated and computer-generated tags and be able to compare them easily.